gornostal/resume/_includes/resume.md

 ## Summary

 I have been working as a web developer for over 4 years.
-I'm skilled both in back-end development with PHP and front-end development (Javascript, jQuery, HTML5, CSS3).
+I'm skilled both in back-end development with PHP and front-end development (Javascript, jQuery, HTML5).
-I have considerable experience developing web applications in PHP using Zend Framework and MODx CMS.
+I have considerable experience developing web applications using Zend Framework and MODx CMS.
-In most projects I worked on, I used MySQL database.
-And I also have some experience with MongoDB, Redis and MSSQL.
+In most projects I have used MySQL, but I also have some experience with MongoDB and Redis.
 I'm most passionate about developing high quality and maintainable web applications, exploring new server-side and client-side technologies.
 At the moment I'm learning Python, Node.js.